 “Don’t shoot weddings, people who shoot weddings have failed at everything else”

 One of my old photography lecturers.
-He was a massive arsehole.
+He was a massive arse.
 He probably still is.
 Can I say that?
 He was.

 What advice would you give to someone starting out in weddings now?

-There are no magic buttons.
-There are no shortcuts to success.
+There are no magic buttons or shortcuts to success.
 There are no big secrets.
 What you put in, is what you’ll get back.
 Don’t copy.
 Be inspired and forge your own path.
 Don’t look up to the people who shout the loudest, look up to those who’s silence speaks volumes.

 How does the photography industry compare now to when you were starting out?